 Intermittent fasting can have a multitude of health benefits if done right.
 That’s the key if it’s done right.
 Intermittent fasting is not about starving the body.
 You are permitted to eat whatever you wish during the eating window and even consume certain drinks during the fasting period.
 The trick is understanding how it all works and using these windows properly.

-Let’s begin with a little backstory in order to better understand IF.
+Let’s begin with a little backstory to understand better IF.

 The Difference Between Feeding and Fasting

 Intermittent fasting is about breaking about your day into two sessions.
 The feeding session and the fasting session.
-It’s a fairly straightforward schedule but it is the time differences that matter.
+It’s a reasonably straightforward schedule, but it is the time differences that matter.
 There are many schedules available to choose from.
-First order of business is to find the one that works best for your lifestyle and daily activities.
-It might seem overwhelming at first but the reality is that most of already fast for seven to nine hours a day.
+The first order of business is to find the one that works best for your lifestyle and daily activities.
+It might seem overwhelming at first, but the reality is that most of already fast for seven to nine hours a day.
 It’s called nighttime sleep.
-The average adult gets seven hours of sleep a night, so really IF is just an add on to this.
+The average adult gets seven hours of sleep a night, so really, IF is just an add on to this.

-The most common plan though, is the 16/8 plan.
-This one involves a sixteen hour fasting window and an eight hour feeding window.
+The most common plan though is the 16/8 plan.
+This one involves a sixteen-hour fasting window and an eight-hour feeding window.
 However, not everyone has to choose this option.
-There are other plans with smaller fasting windows such as twelve or fourteen hours.
+There are other plans with smaller fasting windows, such as twelve or fourteen hours.
 There are even longer fasting windows for those who are more advanced.
-Some people even prefer alternate day fasting plans.
+Some people also prefer alternate day fasting plans.
 Whatever you choose, just make sure it’s a plan that fits in with your life and daily schedule.

 What Can I Eat and Drink During the Fasting Window?